ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Rapport_projet.pdf)

-<div style="text-align: justify">A classical problem in finance is to determine the investment strategy that achieves the best performance over some time horizon given a set of traded assets.
-This project investigates some of the most important aspects of discrete-time portfolio optimization.
-We consider three of the main criteria and discuss the dynamic programming method and the martingale method as potential solution methods.
-We provide explicit examples for both the alogarithmic utility function and the full binomial case.</div>
+<div style="text-align: justify">In this project, we grapple with a classic challenge in finance: determining an investment strategy that yields optimal performance over a specified time horizon, given a set of traded assets.
+Our exploration takes us into the core aspects of discrete-time portfolio optimization, where the balance between risk and reward comes to the fore.

+We examine three of the principal criteria in portfolio optimization to provide a comprehensive view of the problem at hand.
+Our methodology revolves around two potent solution strategies:

+Dynamic Programming Method: A versatile approach that breaks down the larger problem into smaller, manageable sub-problems, thereby simplifying complex optimization tasks.
+Martingale Method: A powerful probabilistic technique, valuable in the context of investment strategies and financial forecasting.
+Further enhancing our exploration, we dive into the practicalities by providing explicit examples for both the logarithmic utility function, which captures the investor's level of risk tolerance, and the full binomial case, a method used to model the dynamics of an asset's price over time.

+By undertaking this project, we aim to offer profound insights into the world of finance, contributing to more efficient, optimized investment strategies and improved financial outcomes.</div>
 <br>
 <center><img src="images/optimization.png"/></center>
 <br>